ThomasSpare/Battleships.spare/readme2.md

 - space after/before operator

 These errors didn´t at all make the program malfunction.
-Some errors was the result of not having enough space to write the code with spacesdue to the 80 Col limit for this project.
+Some errors was the result of not having enough space to write the code with spaces due to the 80 Col limit for this project.